moscatena/Seasonal-Flu-Vaccine-Prediction/README.md

 Given all the information we modeled, the recommendations we have are:
 ***
 * Personal Opinions Matters
-  - Peoples own opinions about the risks of the flu are highly correlated with them getting the vaccine or not.
+  - Raise awareness of dangers of the seasonal flu via new campaigns to everyone.
+Peoples own opinions about the risks of the flu are highly correlated with them getting the vaccine or not.
+New campaigns talking about the risks could have a positive effect in vaccination rollout.
 * Age Matters
-  - Beople below their fourties are less likely in general to have taken the vaccine.
-A campaing targeting younger people would reach a larger audience then one targeting older people, which are more likely to have taken their vaccines already.
+  - A more specific campaign towards folks aged below their forties could be more beneficial as they are the least likely age groups to be vaccinated.
+People below their forties are the least likely age group to take the seasonal flu vaccine.
+We reccomend campaings that target those groups more specifically, since they'll be targeting a larger non vaccinated audience.
 * Professional Opinions Matters
-  - Lastly, people tend to listen to their doctors.
-We suggest communicating to doctors about proactive campaigns, be it via email or telephone, where practitioners reach out to patients to comunicate the importance of the vaccine.
+  - Lastly, have doctors and practitioners reach out to patients to take the vaccine.
+People tend to listen to their doctors.
+We suggest communicating to doctors about proactive campaigns, be it via email or telephone,where practitioners reach out to patients to comunicate the importance of the vaccine.
 ***
 ## For More Information